 Speaking for American companies trading and investing around the globe, the U.S. Chamber’s message has been that implementing the TFA is an excellent opportunity for developing countries.
 Implementation is a way for a country to signal to the global business community and donor agencies that it is open for business and ready to receive foreign direct investment.

 Another recent success of the WTO is the expansion of product coverage of the 1996 Information Technology Agreement (ITA), which has delivered a cornucopia of innovative technology products to the world.
-The deal reached among 53 WTO Members in December 2015 to eliminate tariffs on hundreds of new tech products invented since the ITA was first negotiated will multiply its benefits.
+The deal reached in December 2015 to eliminate tariffs on hundreds of new tech products invented since the ITA was first negotiated will multiply its benefits.
+(83 WTO members belong to the original ITA, and 54 are members of the supplemental, expanded pact.)

 The new products added range from high-tech healthcare devices to advanced semiconductors to software media.
 Implementation of the expansion began on July 1, 2016, and it will be largely in place by 2019.